-Theme 3: Religious experience Booklet 1
+Theme 3 A and B: Religious experience Booklet 1

-A. Visions - sensory; intellectual; dreams.
+The nature of religious experience with particular reference to: Α. Visions - sensory; intellectual; dreams.
 Conversion - individual/communal; sudden/gradual.
 Mysticism - transcendent; ecstatic and unitive.
 Prayer - types and stages of prayer according to Teresa of Avila.

-Mystical experience:

-William James' four characteristics of mystical experience: ineffable, noetic, transient and passive.
+Mystical experience: ~ [] В. William James' four characteristics of mystical experience: ineffable, noetic, transient and passive.
 Rudolf Otto - the concept of the numinous; mysterium tremendum; the human predisposition for religious experience.

-Issues for analysis and evaluation will be drawn from any aspect of the content above, such as:

-- The impact of religious experiences upon religious belief and practice. - Whether different types of religious experience can be accepted as equally valid in communicating religious teachings and beliefs. - The adequacy of James' four characteristics in defining mystical experience. - The adequacy of Otto's definition of 'numinous'.
+PINT PINT Issues for analysis and evaluation will be drawn from any aspect of the content above, such as: The impact of religious experiences upon religious belief and practice.
+Whether different types of religious experience can be accepted as equally valid in communicating religious teachings and beliefs. • The adequacy of James' four characteristics in defining mystical experience.
+The adequacy of Otto's definition of 'numinous'.